Rory Naismith

-Rory Naismith, FRHistS is a British academic, medieval numismatist and historian of Anglo-Saxon England, specialising in economic and monetary history.
+Rory Naismith is a British academic, medieval numismatist and historian of Anglo-Saxon England, specialising in economic and monetary history.
 He is Professor of Early Medieval English History and Fellow of Corpus Christi College, Cambridge.

-As an undergraduate and postgraduate he studied in the department of Anglo-Saxon, Norse and Celtic at Trinity College, Cambridge between 2002 and 2009, and between 2009 and 2015 pursued postdoctoral research at the Fitzwilliam Museum and was based at Clare College, Cambridge.
-He subsequently lectured for four years at King’s College London before returning to the University of Cambridge.
+As an undergraduate and postgraduate Naismith studied in the department of Anglo-Saxon, Norse and Celtic at Trinity College, Cambridge between 2002 and 2009, and between 2009 and 2015 pursued postdoctoral research at the Fitzwilliam Museum and was based at Clare College, Cambridge.
+He subsequently lectured for four years at King's College London before returning to the University of Cambridge.